EliasReaz/eliasreaz.github.io/_posts/2024-07-10-Find-Prime-Numbers.md

 We use n+1 in the range logic, range(2, n+1), as n+1 is not inclusive of the upper limit and 1 is not a prime number.

-Instead of using a list, we use a set as set has a special function, difference_update(), that will allow us to eliminate non-primes during our search.
-We will see soon how set function is utilized.
+Instead of using a list, we use a set.
+Set has a special function, difference_update(), that will allow us to eliminate non-primes during our search.
+We will see soon how this function is utilized.

 ```python
 number_range = set(range(2, n+1))